jerryryle/rogueportal/docs/index.md

 sudo reboot
 ```

-Once the Raspberry Pi boots, you should be able to see and connect to an unsecured WiFi access point with the name you selected.
-Shortly after connecting, your device should prompt you with a captive portal connection dialog that should contain the content from your web server.
+Once the Raspberry Pi boots, you should be able to see and connect to the unsecured WiFi access point with the name you selected.
+Shortly after connecting, your device should prompt you with a captive portal connection dialog that contains the content from your web server.
 If it does not, something may have gone wrong with your Raspberry Pi OS configuration or your device's captive portal detection.
-To begin diagnosing the problem, you can try navigating a web browser to an `http://` url such as http://example.com.
+To begin diagnosing the problem, you can try navigating a web browser to an `http://` url such as http://example.com while connected to the access point.
 If the web server, routing, etc. is configured correctly on the Raspberry Pi, you should see your content.
+If not, or if you're not even able to see or connect to the WiFi access point, then go back and double-check your configuration.
+If everything looks correct, it's possible you're using a newer version of Raspberry Pi OS than I've tested and the OS has changed such that my patches no longer work.
+I'm open to pull requests if you want to try to figure out how to update it. : )

 Have fun!